decking notice

 Is there priority status for unsafe decks?

+Yes.
+Unsafe decks will have priority status for inspection and remediation as needed.
+If I am selling my home, do I need to notify the buyers about the decking recall?
 We recommend that you do so as a safety precaution.
 Please talk to your realtor or attorney about requirements in your state.